List of organisations designated as terrorist by the European Union

 The European Union has two lists of designated terrorist organisations that provide for different sanctions for the two groups.
 The first list is copied from the United Nations and relates to EU external terrorist organisations, and the second is an autonomous list and relates to EU internal terrorist organisations.
+There is a specific process for adding or removing an organisation from the list.